-According to some reports, many of the expatriates live in Costa Rica are retirees.
-This because Costa Rica has can deliver an excellent quality of life along with very low costs of living.
+According to some reports, many of the expatriates that live in Costa Rica are retirees.
+This because Costa Rica can deliver an excellent quality of life along with very low costs of living.
 You will find luxury resorts and golf courses, galleries and fine dining.
 In addition to its natural beauty, Costa Rica attracts many expats with its convenience, welcoming attitude and slow pace of life.
 The country is quite stable and is committed to preserving and protecting their environment.

 Healthcare in Costa Rica

 The standard of the healthcare system in Costa Rica is one of the best throughout Latin America.
 There is a government healthcare system in addition to the private clinics that are usually favoured by expats.
 Both of the health systems are being continually improved with the addition of new hospitals and improved training for medical staff.
 There are three large private hospitals in the capital of the country that most expatriates use.
 While some may want to seek the low cost of local insurance plans, most visitors and expats would want to obtain international health insurance to use high quality private medical facilities along with the ability to obtain medical treatment outside of Costa Rica, especially in the USA.